marcinsdance/m2-configuration-update-programmatically/README.md

-# m2-configuration-update-programmatically
+This is a template module for Magento 2 if you need to change configuration programmatically (modify the core_config_data table).

-Update Magento 2 configuration core_config_data table programmatically
+To update the configuration later just bump the module version and change the UpgradeData.php class - check branch module-update-script